nissy5/Algonive-Credit-Card-Fraud-Detection/README.md

 ________________________________________________________________________________________________________________________________________________
 Credit Card Fraud Detection using Machine Learning.
 Implemented Random Forest with SMOTE to handle class imbalance and accurately detect fraudulent transactions.

-Credit Card Fraud Detection using Machine Learning.
 This project focuses on detecting fraudulent credit card transactions using machine learning techniques.

 ___________________________________________________________________________________________________________________________________________________